 Platforms such as Soundcloud or YouTube are completely free and are now widely used by artists for self-promotion, at practically zero costs.

 The current pandemic has caused an abrupt stop to the activity of live music venues and events, from big concerts to small gigs.
 The live events industry is certainly suffering.
 Nevertheless, performers and organizers are trying to find alternative ways to reach their audiences.

-In this area, technology has made possible something that was, just a few years ago, unthinkable.
+In this area, technology, similar to the kind that can be found when you check here, has made possible something that was, just a few years ago, unthinkable.
 Concerts can be streamed live through social media platforms, and the public can interact with each other by commenting on the show and sending their messages of appreciation.

 Recently, my favorite band streamed a live broadcast from Sydney (which is on the other side of the world from where I live), and I had the chance to enjoy the concert, from beginning to end, from my own home.
-I just had to turn on my smart TV set and speakers and… I was right in the middle of the action.
+I just had to turn on my smart TV set (which is similar to the one over here) and speakers and… I was right in the middle of the action.
 The only drawback was, I had to wake up early in the morning to watch it because of the time difference, but you can’t have it all, can you?